AldanaCepedaDean/Benchmarking-RNAseq/README.md

 ---

 ### STAR
-- Multi-mapping reads were identified using **secondary alignments**.
-- Unique and multi-mapped reads were separated based on alignment flags and mapping quality scores.
+-Multi-mapping reads were detected based on secondary alignments.
+-Reads were then classified as either uniquely mapped or multi-mapped according to alignment flags and mapping quality scores.
-- Multi-mapping percentages were calculated as the ratio of multi-mapped reads to total mapped reads, both globally and at the gene level.
+-The percentage of multi-mapped reads was calculated as the proportion of multi-mapped reads over the total number of mapped reads, both at the global and gene-specific levels.

+To streamline this process, we developed a script to automate the classification and computation.
 ---

 ### Salmon